Answering the Question: What is Littlespace?

 The choice to roleplay out the personality trait may be in reflection of childhood memories, scenarios, or desires that were unachievable in their adolescence but that aligns with majority of their regressive interests, hobbies, activities, and responses.

 An adult actively aware they feel more youthful and childish in comparison to others is referred to as “being in littlespace”.
-Being in littlespace may involve another adult that encourages the person to fully express their childish interests and is referred to as a Caregiver, may engage in activities viewed as childish, or may even participate in adult sexual interaction during their time feeling particularly childlike.
+Being in littlespace may involve another adult that encourages the person to fully express their childish interests and is referred to as a Caregiver, may engage in activities viewed as childish, or may even participate in adult physically intimate interaction during their time feeling particularly childlike.
 While in littlespace, the individual is usually, but not always, referred to as an Adult Baby, Little, or Middle, depending on how they feel their notably unusual interests and expressions reflect a younger age-range.
 A standard that all people interacting and involved in the more intimate, adult scenes is that they are all of legal biological age.

 In the most simplest of ways to understand, littlespace is when a person with the unique little or regression personality actively feels they’re less matured than their biological peers and may choose to express their personality more externally through exaggerated roleplay.
 Being a Little fluctuates as a mood, sometimes being much more apparent that the person has interests, responses, and preferences similar to that of children than other times.
 A Little is a fully functional adult and does not replicate fully or exactly any particular age in youth.